david-loeb/edid/README.md

 The {edid} package implements the efficient difference-in-differences and event study estimators developed by [Chen, Sant’Anna, and Xie (2025)](https://arxiv.org/abs/2506.17729).
-I initially developed the code for a personal research project, so the functionality is limited.
+I initially developed the code for a personal project, so the functionality is limited.
 I describe the limitations below.
 It also has several dependencies, though almost all are {tidyverse} packages.
-I imagine a more robust implementation will be released, but as far as I am aware, this is currently the only publicly available software for the class of estimators.
+I imagine a more robust implementation will be released, but as far as I am aware, this is currently the only publicly available software for this class of estimators.

 ## Installation